 Get online and find local activists interested in the same causes.
 By reaching out and connecting, you’ll find like-minded people who are passionate about making a change.
 You can attend a local rally, volunteer with a charity, or get a group together to clean up litter in your area.

 You won’t cure world hunger overnight, but you can donate to a food bank and help one person not go hungry for a day.
-But like Spider-Man’s Aunt May says: “when you help someone, you help everyone.”
+Like Spider-Man’s Aunt May says, “when you help someone, you help everyone.”
 Focusing on things you can do can help you stop worrying about the things you can’t control.

 That’s why we created the course Sustaining the Activist: How to Take Care of Yourself While Changing the World.
 Therapist Hannah Fuhlendorf shares so many tips on fighting for your cause, getting involved, and practising self-care while making a change.
 Check it out in the DiveThru app!